 - Compare: This feature is used to compare two test runs.
-User can perform further actions for post compare operation:
+Users can perform further actions for post-compare operation:

-- Disable Compare: To disable the comparison applied and back to original form.
+- Disable Compare: To disable the comparison applied and back to the original form.

 - Update Compare: To update the inputs provided for comparison.

-- Scenario Difference: This displays scenario difference between current and baseline test run.
+- Scenario Difference: This displays the scenario difference between current and baseline test runs.

-- Script Difference: This displays script difference between current and baseline test run.
+- Script Difference: This displays the script difference between the current and baseline test runs.

-- Server Signature Difference: This displays the server signature used in current test.
+- Server Signature Difference: This displays the server signature used in the current test.

 - Derived Metrics: This feature is used to create a derived graph from two or more graphs.